Key US-Canada bridge reopens as Ottawa protest persists

 WINDSOR, Ontario (AP) — The busiest U.S.-Canada border crossing was open Monday after protesters demonstrating against COVID-19 measures blocked it for nearly a week, but a larger protest in the capital, Ottawa, persisted as city residents seethed over authorities' inability to reclaim the streets.

-Demonstrations against COVID-19 restrictions and other issues have blocked several crossings along the U.S.-Canada border and hurt the economies of both nations.
+Demonstrations against virus restrictions and other issues have bottled up several crossings along the U.S.-Canada border and hurt the economies of both nations.
 They also inspired similar convoys in France, New Zealand and the Netherlands.
-The U.S. Department of Homeland Security warned that truck convoys may be in the works in the United States.
+U.S. authorities have said that truck convoys may be in the works in the United States.

-Police in Windsor, Ontario, arrested 25 to 30 protesters and towed several vehicles Sunday near the Ambassador Bridge, which links Windsor — and numerous Canadian automotive plants — with Detroit.
-The bridge reopened to traffic late Sunday night, a spokeswoman for bridge owner Detroit International Bridge Co. confirmed.
-Canada Border Services also confirmed that the bridge is open.
+Police in Windsor, Ontario, arrested 25 to 30 protesters and towed several vehicles Sunday near the Ambassador Bridge, which links Windsor — and numerous Canadian auto plants — with Detroit.
+The bridge, which carries 25% of all trade between the two countries, reopened to traffic late Sunday night.

 After protesters began blocking bridge access Feb.
-7, automakers began shutting down or reducing production — at a time when the industry is already struggling with pandemic-induced shortages of computer chips and other supply-chain disruptions.
-The crossing sees 25% of all trade between the two countries.
+7, automakers began shutting down or reducing production at a time when the industry is already struggling with pandemic-induced shortages of computer chips and other supply-chain disruptions.

-“Today, our national economic crisis at the Ambassador Bridge came to an end,” said Windsor Mayor Drew Dilkens.
-“Border crossings will reopen when it is safe to do so and I defer to police and border agencies to make that determination.”
+“Today our national economic crisis at the Ambassador Bridge came to an end,” Windsor Mayor Drew Dilkens said on Sunday.

 About 470 miles (750 kilometers) northeast of Windsor, the protest in Ottawa has paralyzed downtown, infuriated residents who are fed up with police inaction and turned up pressure on Prime Minister Justin Trudeau.

-A senior government official said Trudeau will meet virtually with the leaders of Canada’s provinces on Monday morning.
-The official spoke on condition of anonymity as they were not authorized to speak publicly.
+Trudeau planned to meet virtually with the leaders of Canada’s provinces on Monday morning, as well as with lawmakers.

 The city had appeared to have reached a deal in which protesters, who have jammed downtown streets for more than two weeks, would move out of residential areas, but those prospects soon faded.